-To do something I love.
-Which might bring me less income than what I have right now — but at least I’d be happy.
-I’d be less stressed.
+To do something I really love.
+Which might bring me less income than what I have right now — but I’d be happier and less stressed.
 I’d have more time to be present, to be thankful, to be alive.

 So how do we get there?